 One exercise you can try is to sit next to your child and ask them to put both hands on their belly, you do the same.
-Then show them how they can breathe out and their belly expands and as they breathe in their belly deflates.
+Then show them how they can breathe in and their belly expands and as they breathe out their belly deflates.
 Ask your child to do a few breaths like this.
 If they feel comfortable they can close their eyes, and you do the same.
 A few deep breaths in and out, and embracing the calm feeling.

 Another way of practicing belly breathing is for you both to lay on your backs on the floor.
 Place a toy like a rubber duck, small teddybear, or soft toy on your belly.
-As you breathe out the toy rises up and as you breathe in the toy sinks back down.
+As you breathe in the toy rises up and as you breathe out the toy sinks back down.
 You have to breathe in and out slowly so the toy doesn’t fall off, which helps to regulate the pace of the breaths.

 Gradually increase how much time you spend on the focused breathing exercises.
 Try to build up to a few minutes every day.